BelT26/RedundancyCalculator/README.md

 ## HR file
 The password to access the HR menu is #MTL.
+It is stored in the API for security reasons.

 Through the HR menu, authorised users are able to view, approve and reject applications.